Research

 Did the 2022 energy crisis accelerate the diffusion of low-carbon technologies?

-Paulo Bastos, Jacob Greenspon, Daria Taglioni and Katherine Stapleton
+Paulo Bastos, Jacob Greenspon, Katherine Stapleton and Daria Taglioni

 Paper